Arithmetic Circuits for ZK

 How a Boolean circuit can be modeled with an arithmetic circuit

-Every Boolean circuit can be modeled with an arithmetic circuit.
-By this, we mean we can define a process for converting a Boolean circuit B into an arithmetic circuit A such that a set of inputs that satisfies B can be mapped to a set of signals that satisfies A. Below, we explain the key pieces of this process, and then walk through an example of converting a specific Boolean circuit into an arithmetic circuit.
+Any Boolean circuit can be modeled using an arithmetic circuit.
+This means we can define a process for converting a Boolean circuit B into an arithmetic circuit A, such that a set of inputs that satisfy B can be translated into a set of signals that satisfy A. Below, we outline the key components of this process and walk through an example of converting a specific Boolean circuit into an arithmetic circuit.

 Suppose we have the following Boolean formula: out = (x ∧ ¬ y) ∨ z.
 This formula is true if (x is true AND y is false) OR z is true.